fayizferosh/yosys-tcl-ui-report/README.md

 ###### Converting 'set_load' constraints

-Processes 'set_load' constaint part of SDC.
-And with that all SDC constarints are processed and so we close the /tmp/3 file containing all processed data for now.
+Processes 'set_load' constraints part of SDC.
+And with that, all SDC constarints are processed, so we close the /tmp/3 file containing all processed data for now.

 *Code*